cloud-borne/tech-learning-hub/content/cheatsheets/github/actions.md

         run: echo "${CONTEXT_ITEM}"
 ```

+## Concurrency

+TL'DR:

+Say we are trying to do a build and deploy with every commit and we push two or more commits to the code repository within a quick sequence of time frame?
+Both commits will trigger the GitHub Actions workflow and successfully run the “Build” and “Publish” steps.
+But the workflow run that was triggered second will fail in the “Deploy” step because CDK/CloudFormation will detect that another deployment is currently in progress.
+The second workflow run will have to be manually triggered again once the deployment has finished.
+A lot of workflow runs will fail and there is no guarantee that a commit will be deployed promptly.

+GitHub Actions provides a “Concurrency” feature for this use case.
+Use concurrency to ensure that only a single job or workflow using the same concurrency group will run at a time.
+A concurrency group can be any string or expression.

+This means that there can be at most one running and one pending job in a concurrency group at any time.
+When a concurrent job or workflow is queued, if another job or workflow using the same concurrency group in the repository is in progress, the queued job or workflow will be pending.
+Any existing pending job or workflow in the same concurrency group, if it exists, will be canceled and the new queued job or workflow will take its place.

+To also cancel any currently running job or workflow in the same concurrency group, specify cancel-in-progress: true.
+To conditionally cancel currently running jobs or workflows in the same concurrency group, you can specify cancel-in-progress as an expression with any of the allowed expression contexts.

 ## Pull Request Triggers

 GitHub Actions provides two distinct events for handling pull requests: ```pull_request``` and ```pull_request_target```.
 Both can trigger workflows in response to pull request activity, but they differ significantly in their security contexts, usage scenarios, and access to repository secrets.